 The Roaches Walk Map

-Where to Park for The Roaches Walk
+Where to Park at The Roaches

 If using Google Maps to navigate, use the marker ‘The Roaches UKC Parking‘ to direct you to the correct place.
 However, parking is available all along Roach Road in the designated and clearly marked areas.
 On busier days, you may need to drive further along the road to find a space.